How to get wine and beer delivered to your door

-The weekend is over, and now you may find yourself running low on wine, beer, and spirits.
-Maybe it was all those virtual happy hours over Zoom that happened over the weekend.
-Or maybe you needed to unwind from the stress of the coronavirus outbreak with a Netflix Party and an adult beverage, but you just couldn't summon up the energy to go to the store after donning a homemade face mask.
+Like everyone else, you may find yourself running low on wine, beer, and spirits.
+Maybe it was all those virtual happy hours over Zoom, which are becoming ever more common as people look to unwind with friends that they can't see in person.
+Or maybe you needed to give yourself a break from the stress of the coronavirus outbreak with a Netflix Party and an adult beverage, but you just couldn't summon up the energy to go to the store after putting on a homemade face mask.
 Alcohol delivery is looking pretty good about now.

 You're not alone in this decision.
 Online alcohol sales skyrocketed by 243% over one week in the middle of March in the US, according to research from Nielsen.
 As lockdowns, quarantines and shelter-in-place orders keep more people indoors, limit shopping excursions, and all but shutter local restaurants and bars, many are turning to other means for keeping their favorite booze in stock.